kviiim/fiducial_tracking/README.md

 ## Takeaways
 Did you learn any interesting lessons for future robotic programming projects?
 These could relate to working on robotics projects in teams, working on more open-ended (and longer term) problems, or any other relevant topic.

+One of our main takeaways was that project scoping is difficult, and even when you have a resource that you are recreating the implementation may take longer than anticipated.
+In future, we will budget more time to implementation as that required more time than we initially predicted.